LoulouNoLegend/Integer2Binary/README.md

   - GUI
   - IPV4 to bits
   - IPV6 to bits

-maybe more in the future
+Maybe more in the future...